peteroupc/peteroupc.github.io/randomfunc.md

    generation (including by extracting uniformly distributed bits from two or more such sources), or
 - have two or more of the foregoing properties.

-If a number generator uses a nonuniform distribution, but otherwise meets this definition, then it can be converted to one with a uniform distribution, at least in theory, by applying the nonuniform distribution's [**_cumulative distribution function_**](https://en.wikipedia.org/wiki/Cumulative_distribution_function) (CDF) to each generated number (see also "[**Random Numbers from an Arbitrary Distribution**](#Random_Numbers_from_an_Arbitrary_Distribution)").
-Further details on this kind of conversion, as well a list of CDFs, are outside the scope of this document.</small>
+If the software and/or hardware uses a nonuniform distribution, but otherwise meets this definition, it can be converted to use a uniform distribution, at least in theory, using _unbiasing_  or _randomness extraction_ methods that it is outside the scope of this document to describe.</small>

 <small><sup id=Note2>(2)</sup> For an exercise solved by this method, see A. Koenig and B. E. Moo, _Accelerated C++_, 2000; see also a [**blog post by Johnny Chan**](http://mathalope.co.uk/2014/10/26/accelerated-c-solution-to-exercise-7-9/).